agmath/ClassificationCourse/README.md

 # ClassificationCourse

 A repo for MAT434 (Statistical Learning and Classification) at Southern New Hampshire University with Dr. Gilbert.
+Welcome!